-How to Use Bitumastic Damping Sheet
+How to Use Bitumastic Damping Sheet in Loudspeakers

-With a (1.5 - 2)mm drill, make some pilot holes, 5 to 6 will do, over the entire surface, 4 corners, some 25mm from the edges and a central point is good.
+With a (1.5 - 2)mm drill, make some pilot holes, 5 to 6 will do, in the damping sheet over the entire surface, 4 corners, some 25mm from the sheet edges and a central point is good.
 This is for later pinning the pad to the board.
-The material should be warmed first, prior to fixing.
+The damping sheet should be warmed first, prior to fixing.
 A hairdryer is useful for this purpose, as this warming makes the material more pliable.
-This also enhances the effectiveness of the adhesive.
+This also enhances the effectiveness of the self adhesive film.

 Note:- It is not always necessary to treat two like-sized panels equally.
-This depends whether you want to spread resonances or move them totally.
-For example, the over-enthusiastic use of damping in Band-pass Bass Bins can move panel resonances down from the out-band region where they sit largely unexcited, into the more active in-band / pass-band, with unwanted results, so - - - - use carefully.
+This depends on whether you want to spread resonances or move them totally.
+For example, the over-enthusiastic use of damping in Band-pass Bass Bins can move panel resonances down from the out-band region, where they sit largely unexcited, into the more active in-band / pass-band, with unwanted results, so - - - - use carefully.